Turf Producers' Select

-Our TURF PRODUCERS' SELECT formulations are produced in blending facilities dedicated for sod.
+Our Turf Producers' Select formulations are produced in blending facilities specializing in sod.
 The machinery is thoroughly cleaned and inspected between each batch.
-We also separate equipment for sod Bluegrass or sod Tall Fescue use.
-TURF PRODUCERS' SELECT sod quality assurance continues through shipment as each pallet of sod seed is wrapped and segregated on the truck to further protect against potential cross contamination.
-With TURF PRODUCERS' SELECT, our attention to detail is second to none.
+Separate equipment is used for sod bluegrass or sod tall fescue.
+Turf Producers' Select sod quality assurance continues through shipment as each pallet of sod seed is wrapped and segregated on the truck to further protect against potential cross contamination.
+With Turf Producers' Select, our attention to detail is second to none.

 Kentucky Bluegrass Seed

 Kentucky bluegrass, Poa pratensis, is the most commonly used cool-season grass.
 Most often, it can be found providing the landscape for golf courses, athletic fields, home lawns, and parks throughout the United States.
 The popularity of Kentucky bluegrass is due to its ability to thrive in hot and cool temperatures, tolerance to a variety of mowing heights, and need for only moderate fertilization and watering.

 Kentucky bluegrass spreads through underground runners known as rhizomes.
 Its root system may grow to depths of up to one and a half feet, providing dense, lush turf characterized by high resistance to weeds.More Details

 One of the most popular choices for overseeding, ryegrasses possess a superior ability to withstand stress and wear, making it ideal for golf courses and athletic fields.
 This cool-season grass is known for quick establishment and a rapid germination rate.
 These traits allow ryegrasses to serve as perfect seed compliments to use with later germinating species.

 Bentgrass is able to survive under high-traffic, high-stress conditions and can withstand extremely close cutting heights.
-Because of these characteristics, it’s only natural that bentgrass is widely used on a variety of golf courses especially on greens, tees, and fairways.
-Bentgrass is able to thrive in a variety of climates including cool, transitional and arid.
+Because of these characteristics, it is only natural that bentgrass is widely used on a variety of golf courses including greens, tees, and fairways.
+Bentgrass is able to thrive in a variety of climates including cool, transitional, and arid.
 Bentgrass provides a dense surface resilient to weeds but must be fertilized and watered regularly to avoid harmful diseases and insects.

 Bentgrass can be mowed at heights between 1/10 and 1/2 of an inch.
 It spreads via above ground runners called stolons or tillers (shoots from the crown).More Details